jacklund/jacklund.github.io/_posts/2022-12-13-locks-i-have-known-and-pwned.md

 ![Kwikset door key](/assets/images/2022-12-13 17.47.42.jpg){: width="250" }

 This is a generic Kwikset front door lock.
 Five pins, a couple of spool pins.
-It has this sort of "crunchy" when I lift, and an actual sort of crunchy sound, which is annoying.
+It has this sort of "crunchy" feel when I lift, and an actual sort of crunchy sound, which is annoying.

 ## Schlage